 Hush puppies are a Southern staple and a must-have at any fish fry.
 These deep-fried balls of cornmeal batter may be simple, but boy are they addictive.
 It’s impossible to have just one of them!

 As such, you may want to consider making a healthier, guilt-free version of this dish.
-Instead of frying them, try baking them instead.
+Instead of frying them, try air frying them instead.

 Because duh!
 There’s nothing like a plate of good ol’ fashioned French fries to accompany your fried catfish.
 The grease, the salt, the flavor – I say yes to all.
 Granted it’s not the healthiest of partnerships, but come on, live a little! 🙂